- National Statistics: yes

 understand the methods used to create the data

 Conception statistics are estimates of all pregnancies of women usually resident in England and Wales.

 Figures are derived from combining numbers of maternities and abortions using information recorded at birth registration and abortion notification; there is a legal requirement to record these data, making them the best and most complete data sources available.

 Maternities are pregnancies that result in the birth of one or more children, including stillbirths; abortions are pregnancies terminated under the Abortion Act (1967).

 Conception statistics do not include conceptions resulting in miscarriages or illegal abortions; the NHS estimates that one in eight confirmed pregnancies will end in miscarriage.

-Conception statistics for Scotland are published for women aged under 20 years by ISD Scotland.
+Conception statistics for Scotland are published for women aged under 20 years by Public Health Scotland.

-In Northern Ireland there are laws determining when an abortion can be performed; termination of pregnancy statistics are available but conception statistics are not produced.
+In Northern Ireland termination of pregnancy statistics are available but conception statistics are not produced.

 Overview of the output

 Conception statistics are estimates that bring together records of birth registrations collected under the Births and Deaths Registration Act (1953) and of abortions under the Abortion Act (1967), amended by the Human Fertilisation and Embryology Act (2008).
 They include all the pregnancies of women usually resident in England and Wales that lead to one of the following outcomes: